Lutein: benefits, dosage, contraindications

 Orlistat: moderate interaction

-Theoretically, long-term use of orlistat leads to reduced plasma levels of lutein due to decreased gastric absorption.
+Theoretically, long-term use of orlistat leads to a reduction in plasma lutein levels due to decreased gastric absorption.

 Plantes ou autres actifs